ethz-msrl/ethercat_ros_configurator/readme.md

 Note that the network might benefit from circular connection topologies because of one layer of redundancy against phyical connection faults.
 However, this would require two ports in the ROS machine to serve as a part of the same EtherCAT bus; however, this is not supported by the package at the time of writing.

-### Running the ROS Node
+### Running The ROS Node
-After setting up the `config/setup.yaml` file, you can run the ROS node by running the following command:
+After setting up the [`config/setup.yaml`](config/setup.yaml) file, you can run the ROS node by running the following command:
 ```bash
 roslaunch ethercat_ros_configurator ethercat_ros_configurator.launch <path_to_config_file>
 ```
 Replace `<path_to_config_file>` with the path to the `config/setup.yaml` file.
-The path can either be absolute or relative to the working directory when launching the rosnode.
+The path can either be absolute, or can be relative to the current bash working directory when launching the rosnode.

+### <span style="color:red">Root Access Requirement </span>
-<span style="color:red">IMPORTANT: </span> Please note that running the EtherCAT master node requires root privilages because of the low level access to the Ethernet port.
+Please note that running the EtherCAT master node requires root privilages because of the low level access to the Ethernet port.
 One way to achieve this is to launch the node while logged in as root in the terminal.
 This will require sourcing the ROS environment variables in the root shell.
 Sourcing the ROS environment in root shell is not recommended.
 A better way to achieve this will be through implementing a [ethercat_grant](https://github.com/shadow-robot/ethercat_grant) like functionality in the package.
-This is currently not a feature of the package.
+This is not a feature of the package as of this release.

-# API Documentation and Implementation Details
+# API Documentation & Contributing To The Project
-Refer to the following url for detailed information on how to integrate a new device SDK with the package, and to understand important implementation details as a device SDK developer: [EtherCAT ROS Configurator API Documentation]().
+Refer to the following url for detailed information on how to integrate a new device SDK with the package, and to understand important implementation details as a device SDK developer: [EtherCAT ROS Configurator API Documentation](docs/api.md).

+We aim to make EtherCAT devices more accessible to the open source robotics community since it allows to leverage the best real-time control capabilities of several actuators and all the benefits of the EtherCAT communnication protocol.
+Therefore, contributions to this package are wholeheartedly welcome!
+Please adhere to the [contributor covenant](docs/code_of_conduct.md) while making contributions to this package.
+Strict actions will be taken against deviants.

+*EtherCAT ROS Configurator uses the EtherCAT master generation and handling capabilities of the EtherCAT Device Configurator package.
+EtherCAT ROS Configurator is in no way involved with or supported by the creators of EtherCAT Device Configurator.*